zmap/zschema/README.md

 ZSchema
 =======

-ZSchema is a generic (meta-)schema language for defining database schemas that facilitates (1) validating JSON documents against a schema definition and (2) compilation into multiple database engines.
+ZSchema is a generic (meta-)schema language for defining database schemas.
+It facilitates (1) validating JSON documents against a schema definition and (2) compilating a schema to multiple database engines.
 For example, if you wanted to maintain a single database schema for both MongoDB and ElasticSearch.
 Properties can also be documented inline and documentation compiled to HTML or a console-friendly text document.

 Schemas are defined in native Python code.
 Example: